-Our room was a bit small compared to other Marriott properties we stayed at, but had two single beds and a walk in shower.
-The beds weren’t very comfortable but they had a nice view of the hotel gardens.
+Our room was a bit small compared to other Marriott properties we’ve stayed at, but it had two single beds and a walk-in shower.
+The beds weren’t very comfortable but had a nice view of the hotel gardens.

 The hotel gardens and pool were absolutely beautiful, and my favorite part about the property.
 It was a treat to walk around them in the early morning hours on our way to breakfast, which was complimentary (?), although the number of guests is a factor in your daily room rate.

 It was great having breakfast at the hotel each morning, as Morocco can be an unfamiliar place if you don’t venture outside of the United States often… basically, one less thing you have to worry about every day.